What Will Trump’s Win Mean for the World?

 0:00

 What will President-elect Donald Trump’s win mean for U.S. foreign policy in places like Europe, China, Russia, and Iran?
-Quite a lot.
-Most of all, fewer freebies for U.S. allies and partners and a search for deals with U.S. adversaries to avoid conflict.
+Quite a lot—and above all else, fewer freebies for U.S. allies and partners and a search for deals with U.S. adversaries to avoid conflict.

-Trump supports 60 percent tariffs on China to force the country into a $1 trillion trade deal that would move toward a balance of trade.
-He almost achieved this in his last administration, and this time around will be an even tougher negotiator.
+Trump supports 60 percent tariffs on products imported from China, to force the country into a $1 trillion trade deal that would move toward a balance of trade.
+He almost achieved this in his last administration, and this time around, he will be an even tougher negotiator.
 He wants China to import as much from the United States as we import from China.

-Trump has a generally negative view of China due in part to the Chinese Communist Party’s responsibility for the pandemic, which will likely suffuse most of his policy decisions on the country.
-He will continue diplomatic support to Taiwan, though with a return to America’s long-held policy of strategic ambiguity as opposed to Mr. Biden’s promise to defend the country militarily.
+Trump has a generally negative view of China due in part to the Chinese Communist Party’s responsibility for the COVID-19 pandemic, which will likely inform most of his policy decisions on the country.
+He will continue diplomatic support to Taiwan, though with a return to the United States’ long-held policy of strategic ambiguity as opposed to President Joe Biden’s promise to defend the country militarily.
 That ambiguity will incentivize Taiwan to increase its own defense spending and pursue enough military power to achieve independent deterrence against China.

-This will be hard to achieve without Taiwan acquiring a nuclear weapon, which applies to many other U.S. allies and partners, including Japan, South Korea, Australia, Ukraine, Poland, and Germany.
+This will be hard to achieve without Taiwan acquiring a nuclear weapon, which applies to many other U.S. allies and partners as well, including Japan, South Korea, Australia, Ukraine, Poland, and Germany.
 As noted in The Economist on Nov.
-6, “At the very least America’s allies will need to spend more on their own defence.
+6: “At the very least America’s allies will need to spend more on their own defence.
 If they cannot muster enough conventional weapons to deter the local aggressor, more of them, besides Britain and France, may get nuclear weapons.”

 Meanwhile, Trump will likely maintain U.S. military spending at approximately the same levels, while looking for opportunities to draw down troop numbers based overseas.
 He takes this “tough love” approach to allies to save money and pressure them into spending more for their own defense.
-The most likely place this will happen is Europe, which Trump and Vice President-elect J.D.
-Vance want to shoulder the burden of its own defense against Russia, so the United States can free resources to deter China.
+The most likely place this will happen is Europe; Trump and Vice President-elect JD Vance want the European Union to shoulder the burden of its own defense against Russia so that the United States can free up resources for deterring China.

-So, expect the European Union to strengthen its institutional processes relative to its nation-states, like Germany and France.
-This could eventually mean an E.U. army, as Paris has proposed, an E.U. president empowered to make foreign policy decisions, and more frequent borrowing by the European Union for European projects.
-That will increase the power of the E.U. capital in Brussels relative to Paris, Berlin, and Rome.
-With Labour in power in the United Kingdom, and therefore potentially at odds with a Trump administration, that country could start to reverse Brexit and rejoin the European Union.
+So expect the EU to strengthen its institutional processes relative to its nation-states, including Germany and France.
+This could eventually mean an EU army, as Paris has proposed, an EU president empowered to make foreign policy decisions, and more frequent borrowing by the EU for European projects.
+That will increase the power of the EU capital in Brussels relative to Paris, Berlin, and Rome.
+With the Labour Party in power in the UK, and therefore potentially at odds with a Trump administration, that country could start to reverse Brexit and rejoin the EU.

-So, a Trump administration will be a major shift in international politics that could inflame some conflicts, and bring others to a close.
-It will shore up U.S. finances by forcing the rest of the world to handle more of its own defense and move towards importing from us as much as we import from them.
+So a Trump administration will produce a major shift in international politics that could inflame some conflicts and bring others to a close.
+It will shore up U.S. finances by forcing the rest of the world to handle more of its own defense and move toward importing from us as much as we import from them.
 Our allies and partners can help ease this transition by increasing their defense spending, meeting us halfway on trade, and generally working together toward everyone’s common goal to keep the peace as much as possible.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.